ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-trbl.md

             Not After : Dec  6 04:57:43 2019 GMT
 ```

-For more information about shutting down the cluster after installation, see [Enabling OpenShift 4 Clusters to Stop and Resume Cluster VMs](https://blog.openshift.com/enabling-openshift-4-clusters-to-stop-and-resume-cluster-vms/){: external}.
+For more information about shutting down the cluster after installation, see [Enabling {{site.data.keyword.redhat_openshift_notm}} 4 Clusters to Stop and Resume Cluster VMs](https://blog.openshift.com/enabling-openshift-4-clusters-to-stop-and-resume-cluster-vms/){: external}.

 After the initial 24 hours certificate renewal, cluster snapshot is enabled to resume at any time in the next 30 days.
 After the 30 days, the certificate validity will make the cluster snapshot unusable.